sweetbbak/sweetbbak.github.io/content/post/response-to-mac-anaconda/index.md

 This post goes on to go through an overly complicated process of hitting the exact MacOS specific shortcuts, and menu navigation... all too literally just move the default `.zshrc` file so that it isn't loaded, ALL because Anaconda adds a line to the shell rc file when it is installed. which I agree that this is extremely annoying, these tools do not respect a users machine and act like they are only running on WSL, servers or containers.
 A LOT of enterprise level tools conform to bad practice.
-Just refer to my rant on [why your cli sucks]({{< ref "/post/your-cli-sucks/index.md#not respecting the users system (warning: this is a long one, but important)" >}} "respecting the users system") where a describe a lot of these bad practices alongside the laundry list of projects that violate best practice, and the `xdg-ninja` tool that is dedicated to fixing this.
+Just refer to my rant on [why your cli sucks]({{< ref "/post/your-cli-sucks/index.md#not respecting the users system (warning: this is a long one, but important)" >}} "respecting the users system") in the "respecting users systems" section where a describe a lot of these bad practices alongside the laundry list of projects that violate best practice, and the `xdg-ninja` tool that is dedicated to fixing this.

 This is exactly why you should learn to use your tools properly, learn just a tiny tiny tiny bit of posix shell (which works for ALL posix shells sh, tcsh, bash, zsh etc...) so that you can understand what the heck is going on.